great-expectations/great_expectations/docs/terms/datasource.md

 ### How to access

 You will typically only access your Datasource directly through Python code, which can be executed from a script, a Python console, or a Jupyter Notebook.
-To access a Datasource all you need is a <TechnicalTag relative="../" tag="data_context" text="Data Context." /> and the name of the Datasource you want to access, as shown below:
+To access a Datasource all you need is a <TechnicalTag relative="../" tag="data_context" text="Data Context" /> and the name of the Datasource you want to access, as shown below:

 ```python title="Python console:"
 import great_expectations as ge